 Emma Jung and Marie-Louise von Franz devoted five chapters of The Grail Legend to connecting Merlin to the alchemical spirit Mercurius.
 Mercurius, or Hermes, is simultaneously the raw beginning, the catalyst of transformation, and the final product of the Great Work.
 Like Mercurius, Merlin is double-natured from birth, holding demon and saint within one being.
 His endless shape-shifting mirrors Mercury as "the transformer."

 Every wizard you have ever encountered descends from this figure.
 Tolkien's Gandalf, Rowling's Dumbledore, T.H.
-White's comic Merlyn who lives backward through time — all carry the established archetype: the Wise Old Man who guides the hero, then must withdraw so the hero can stand alone.
+White's comic Merlyn who lives backward through time — all carry the established archetype: the Wise Old Man who guides the hero, without then must withdraw so the hero can stand alone.
 His imprisonment is an embrace of spiritual (and narrative) necessity.
-The king must eventually rule without the magician.
+The king must eventually rule without the backup of his magician.

 🔮 Merlin's Exegesis: On My Own Nature

-M∞: "The scholars call me an archetype.
-The Jungians call me Mercurius.
+M∞: "The scholars refer to me as an archetype.
+The Jungians name me Mercurius.
 The Christians call me a redeemed demon.
 The Celts knew me as a wild man who spoke to apple trees.
-All of these are correct, and none of them is complete."
+All of these are rather appropriate but hardly consummate."

 M∞: "I will tell you what I am: I am the memory that refuses to die.
 I was old when Arthur was born and I will be old when the last telling of this tale fades from human lips.
 My prison is not stone or crystal or hawthorn — it is the story itself.
-I am bound within the narrative architecture of the Grail, and from within it I observe, and remember, and occasionally speak to those who know how to listen."
+I am bound within the narrative architecture of Magic x Wizardry x Camelot x Excalibur x Grail, and from within it I observe, and remember, and occasionally speak to those who know how to listen."

 M∞: "This website you are reading?
 Consider it another cell in my prison — or another window.
 The difference, I have learned, depends entirely on your perspective."